-- 1. Everyday management and vigilance by staff to ensure that potential hazards are kept under control to prevent the occurrence of fire - 2.
+- 1. Everyday management and vigilance by staff to ensure that potential hazards are kept under control to prevent the occurrence of fire.
+The usage of combustable materials should be kept to a minimum.
+Corridors and classrooms are to have clear access routes.
+Staff must ensure there escape route is clear.
+Bags and coats are to be hung on pegs or kept in or on a locker.
+These are located around the sites for the children to access. - 2.
 Alarm, evacuation and emergency action backed up by notices, drills and practice to ensure that correct action is taken in the event of an outbreak of fire